 COURSE CALENDAR: This is a tentative course schedule.
 If changes are made to the schedule, the class will be notified.
-Check the assignment directions and the "Annoucements" page for due dates for discussions, assignments, and exams.
-THIS SECTION IS IN PROGRESS.
+Check the assignment directions, the Canvas calendar, and the "Announcements" page for due dates for discussions, assignments, and exams.
+Please note that this schedule is subject to revision as necessary.
+Changes to the schedule will be communicated in a timely fashion.